OpenDSA/OpenDSA/RST/en/C2GEN/Class2_Present.rst

    * Spring 2015, 60 students (NP Completeness)

+*  Other schools where OpenDSA has been used in 2014 and 2015:
-*  University of Alexandria, Egypt CS3:
+   University of Alexandria, Egypt,

-   * Spring 2013, 25 students

-*  Beloit College CS3:
+   Beloit College,

-   *  Spring 2014, Spring 2015: 30 students

-*  New York University CS2:
+   New York University,

-   *  Spring 2014: 80 students

-*  Aalto University, Finland CS3:
+   Aalto University, Finland,

-   *  Spring 2013, Fall 2014

-*  UTEP CS3

-   *  Fall 2014, 50 students
+   University of Texas, El Paso,

-*  Linkoping, Sweden CS3:
+   Linkoping, Sweden,

-   *  Fall 2014, 130 students

-*  Florida International University CS2/3
+   Florida International University,

-   *  Fall 2014, 80 students

-*  Valparaiso U CS3
+   Valparaiso University,

-   *  Spring 2015, 30 students

-*  Christopher Newport U CS3
+   Christopher Newport University.

-   *  Spring 2015, 70 students

 Log Data Collection and Results